DavidAnson/markdownlint/doc/Rules.md

 ## ~~MD002 - First heading should be a top-level heading~~

+> This rule is deprecated and provided for backward-compatibility

-Tags: headings, headers
+Tags: headers, headings

-Aliases: first-heading-h1, first-header-h1
+Aliases: first-header-h1, first-heading-h1

+Parameters:

-Parameters: level (number; default 1)
+* `level`: Heading level (`integer`, default `1`)

 > Note: *MD002 has been deprecated and is disabled by default.*
-> [MD041/first-line-heading](#md041) offers an improved implementation.
+> [MD041/first-line-heading](md041.md) offers an improved implementation.

 This rule is intended to ensure document headings start at the top level and is triggered when the first heading in the document isn't an h1 heading: